s-hall/circular-reasoning/README.md

 current player color is shown in middle

-select a piece to move by pressing 2, 3, or 4 (corresponding to the piece), white dot indicates selected do the move based on keyboard_mode
+select a piece to move by pressing 2, 3, or 4 (corresponding to the piece), white dot indicates selected, do the move based on keyboard_mode

 pieces return to corner with a black dot when they are completed

 "u" to undo, can only undo within the round, might be a little buggy with keyboard_mode = 0

-circoo.py is an object oriented refactoring of circ.py it has more features like undo and <keyboard_mode>
+circoo.py is an object oriented refactoring of circ.py, it has more features like undo and <keyboard_mode>